 The City bills and collects its own property taxes.
 The City elects to use the annual property assessment prepared by Hopkins County as its base to apply the property tax rate.
 According to Kentucky Revised Statutes, the assessment date for the City must conform to the assessment date of Hopkins County, and the annual increase in the property tax levy cannot exceed 4%.
-For the year ending June 30, 2016, taxes were levied on October 1, 2015 and payable on December 31, 2015.
+For the year ending June 30, 2017, taxes were levied on October 1, 2016 and payable on December 31, 2016.
 The tax rate was 23.5 cents per \$100 of assessed valuation of real property; 22.9 cents per \$100 of assessed valuation of vehicles and watercraft, and 34.0 cents per \$100 of assessed valuation of tangible property.
-Enforceable liens on delinquent property tax bills attach to the property when filed by the City by August 31 of each year.
-City property tax revenues are recognized when levied to the extent that they result in current receivables in accordance with GASB Statement 1, "Revenue Recognition - Property Taxes."
+Enforceable liens on delinquent property tax revenues are recognized when levied to the extent that they result in current receivables in accordance with GASB Statement 1, "Revenue Recognition - Property Taxes."